 - To lower the transducer, press Down on the Operating Panel.
 To indicate transducer movement, the Down indicator lamp flashes, and an audible signal is sounded.
 When the bottom position has been reached, the indicator lamp is lit, and the audible signal stops.

 - To retract the transducer, press Up on the Operating Panel.

 The transducer can also be lowered to any selected middle position.
 On the Operating Panel, press Middle.

 In case of power failure, the transducer can be raised or lowered manually by means of a hand crank.

 If you forget to hoist the transducer before the sonar is turned off, the transducer is hoisted automatically before the power is disconnected.
-The transducer is also hoisted automatically if a serious malfunction occurs to the communication between the bridge and the hull unit.
+The transducer is also hoisted automatically if a serious malfunction occurs in the communication between the bridge and the hull unit.

-Caution: If the transducer hits larger objects or bottom, the transducer shaft may be bent, or - in worst case - it can be broken off.
+Caution: If the transducer hits larger objects or the bottom, the transducer shaft may be bent, or - in the worst case - it can be broken off.
 A broken transducer shaft will cause water leakage through the top of the shaft.
 If you suspect that the transducer shaft is seriously damaged with holes, do not retract the transducer to its upper position.
-To prevent serious damage to the vessel or the vessel stability, you must have a water pump and a warning system in the sonar room.
+To prevent serious damage to the vessel or the vessel's stability, you must have a water pump and a warning system in the sonar room.